yivi/YivoffJwtRefreshBundle/README.md

     Name of the HTTP `POST` parameter that will hold the refresh token. `refresh_token` by default.

+### Purge command
+If `symfony/console` is installed on your project, and your Token Provider implements `PurgableRefreshTokenProviderInterface`, you can use a command to delete all the existing tokens that have already expired.

+The command can simply be executed by running `bin/console yivoff:jwt_refresh:purge_expired_tokens`.
+On non-error conditions, it produces no output.

 ### Usage

 On any regular JSON authentication, the bundle will inject a refresh token on a field named as the `parameter_name`